namratabhaumik/FintechMarketThesisGenerator/README.md

 # Fintech Market Thesis Generator

-An AI-powered application that generates investor-style market theses for fintech topics using **LangChain, FAISS, HuggingFace embeddings, and Gemini**.
-Features live RSS feed ingestion from TechCrunch for real-time fintech news analysis.
+An AI-powered application that generates investor-style market theses for fintech topics using **LangChain, FAISS, HuggingFace embeddings, and your choice of summarizer**.
+Supports two modes: a Gemini-powered LLM flow and a fully local, no-API extractive flow.

 Try it out here live: [Streamlit Cloud](https://namratabhaumik-fintechmarketthesisGenerator-app-qqdzns.streamlit.app/)